Small business energy comparison

 - What you should expect from a business energy quote

-Before we get into the nitty-gritty details of each supplier, here’s a version of what’s to follow:
+Before we get into the nitty-gritty details of each supplier, here’s an overview:

-The company offers a range of competitive fixed contract rates for business, as well as a flexible, short-term electricity contracts for new businesses or those moving into new premises.
+The company offers a range of competitive fixed and flexible contract rates for both large and small businesses, as well as flexible, short-term electricity contracts for new businesses or those moving into new premises.

 For customers that don’t want to commit to a fixed term contract, EDF’s Freedom for Business tariff gives you the option to move onto a different tariff at any time, with variable pricing, no fixed end date, and no notice to leave.